windweb/Python-script-for-downloading/README.md

 # Python-script-for-downloading

-Python script for downloading comics, using Garfield comics from https://www.gocomics.com/garfield as an example
+A Python script to download comics from https://www.gocomics.com/ , using the [Garfield comics](https://www.gocomics.com/garfield) as an example